mahoney1/docs/commercial-paper-query-tutorial-meta.md

 9. We have two more small functions to add - inside `paper.js`.
 Open the file `paper.js` under the `lib` directory in your VSCode session.

-10. After the existing `setOwner(newOwner)` function  (at approx. line 40) under the description called `//basic setters and getters` section - add the following functions:
+10. AFTER the existing `setOwner(newOwner)` function  (at approx. line 40) - and under the description called `//basic setters and getters`  - add the following functions as one code block:

 ```
     setCreator(creator) {